 Samuel Quincy felt much distress after leaving his family in America.
 In 1778 Quincy learned that he was among many loyalists who had been banished from Massachusetts and his real estate was soon sold at auction, making it difficult for him to return to his family.
 Samuel spent almost the rest of his life in Antigua.
 In 1789 he and his second wife decided to return to England in hopes of improving Samuel’s health.
 Unfortunately, like his two brothers, he also died at sea, and like Josiah Jr., due to illness and within sight of his destination.

-Among the house's unusual features is its “monitor,” or half-story space above the roof with small windows on all sides.
-From this prospect Colonel Quincy had a clear view of shipping lanes in and out of Boston Harbor, and during the months leading up to the Revolution, he spent hours watching troop movements.
-On October 10, 1775, he scratched “Governor Gage sail'd for England with a fair wind” into one of the windows of the monitor roof.
-That pane of glass was carefully preserved by the family, and is on display at Quincy House today.
+By the end of April 1775, Colonel Quincy had lost his two remaining sons, one a martyr to the patriot cause, the other still alive, but living as a loyalist an ocean away.
+He was sixty-five years old by the time hostilities broke out in Boston, and there was little more he could do than observe the upheaval.
+The monitor (pictured) at the top of the house afforded a clear view of shipping lanes in and out of Boston Harbor, and the Colonel apparently spent hours watching troop movements.
+On October 10, 1775, he scratched “Governor Gage sail’d for England with a fair wind” into one of the windows of the monitor roof.
+That pane of glass was carefully preserved by the family, and is on display in Quincy House today.